How To Run a Background Check in Texas Legally in 2023

 The short answer is, yes; however, due diligence is required when considering this option, since, as you probably guessed, these gratuitous service providers will only search through public records by using automated systems that will, more often than not, miss many possible hits on a prospective applicant.

 In Texas, background checks that include only public records are easy to pull.
-The DPS and the Texas court system handles these records and you can even request a check by going through their approved processes.
+The DPS and the Texas court system handle these records and you can even request a check by going through their approved processes.

 These “free background checks” are often not FCRA compliant either, which can lead you in a world of hurt if it’s ever found out that you used it during a routine audit which is common during unemployment claims.

 Therefore, it’s very important to afford the small fee when doing research on the candidates for a job opening.
-Consider how much time and effort it takes to train someone, then consider how cheap a background check is compared to that.
+Consider how much time and effort it takes to train someone, and then consider how cheap a background check is compared to that.
 It just doesn’t make sense to cut corners.

 Some additional reasons to avoid free background checks are: